DeonteVanterpool/technical-analysis-rs/README.md

 # technical-analysis-rs

-technical_analysis is a cool Rust library that allows you to use conveniently technical indicators.
+technical_analysis is a cool **unfinished** Rust library that allows you to use conveniently technical indicators.
 Indicators imlement the Indicator trait, which allows you to call the `next(data_item: f64) -> Option<Self::Output>` method.
 Use existing indicators like so: